History of the Tampa Bay Buccaneers: The 2005 season: Another division crown

-In the 2005 season, the Bucs returned to their winning ways.
+In the 2005 season, the Buccaneers returned to their winning ways.
 The Buccaneers selected Carnell “Cadillac” Williams in the first round of the 2005 draft, and the rookie would provide a running game the Buccaneers hadn't possessed since the days of James Wilder Sr. in the 1980s.
 Williams set the NFL record for most yards rushing in his first three games with 474, and was named as the AP's 2005 Offensive Rookie of the Year.
 His shoes and gloves from the third game of the season are now on display in the Pro Football Hall of Fame.

-With their 2005 campaign marking the Buccaneers' 30th Season in the NFL, the team won their first four games before entering a midseason slump hampered by a season-ending injury to starting QB Brian Griese during a win over the Miami Dolphins.
+With their 2005 campaign marking the Buccaneers' 30th season in the NFL, the team won their first four games before entering a midseason slump hampered by a season-ending injury to starting quarterback Brian Griese during a win over the Miami Dolphins.
 Replacement starter Chris Simms struggled early as the Bucs lost games to the San Francisco 49ers and Carolina Panthers, but Simms came into his own when he led the team to a last-minute win over the Washington Redskins in a 36–35 thriller to break that slump.
 In a gutsy move, Gruden went for the win with a two-point conversion plunge by fullback Mike Alstott.
 A booth review of that play was inconclusive, and Redskins coach Joe Gibbs stated after the game his belief that Alstott had not scored.

 The Bucs followed up with important wins over their NFC South division rivals, sweeping both the New Orleans Saints and Atlanta Falcons, as well as defeating the Panthers in a rare victory at Carolina.
-Even with a tough loss against the Chicago Bears and a humiliating shutout against the New England Patriots, the Bucs finished 11–5 and won the NFC South by virtue of a tie-breaker over the Panthers.
-The Bucs' 30th Anniversary season would end on a sour note, as they lost 17–10 at home to the Redskins in the wild-card round.
-A late Bucs touchdown could have tied the game, but the play was ruled incomplete when a booth review upheld the referee’s decision.
+Even with a tough loss against the Chicago Bears and a humiliating shutout against the New England Patriots, the Buccaneers finished 11–5 and won the NFC South by virtue of a tie-breaker over the Panthers.
+The Buccaneers' 30th Anniversary season would end on a sour note, as they lost 17–10 at home to the Redskins in the wild-card round.
+A late Buccaneers touchdown could have tied the game, but the play was ruled incomplete when a booth review upheld the referee’s decision.

-The Bucs sent three veteran players to the 2006 Pro Bowl, including cornerback Ronde Barber and punter Josh Bidwell.
+The Buccaneers sent three veteran players to the 2006 Pro Bowl, including cornerback Ronde Barber and punter Josh Bidwell.
 Outside linebacker Derrick Brooks was named the Pro Bowl MVP, with a 59-yard interception return for a touchdown.